oracle/node-oracledb/doc/src/api_manual/lob.rst

     :attr:`~oracledb.fetchAsString`, :attr:`~oracledb.fetchAsBuffer`, or
     :ref:`fetchInfo <propexecfetchinfo>` instead of ``lob.getData()``.

-    Note it is an asynchronous method and requires a round-trip to the
+    Note that it is an asynchronous method and requires a round-trip to the
     database:

     .. code-block:: javascript

         const data = await myLob.getData();

-    .. versionadded:: 4.0

     **Callback**: